chrislohmeier/worldbuilding-wiki/Estrella Duskweaver.md

 Estrella wanted to escape Veil for many years, and finally got her chance by stowing away on a ship bound for Stonecrop.
 She was left a fund to provide for the "healing" that [[Veil]] provides, but she doesn't know who left it....

+Fun Facts:
+- Starting to think she's allergic to feather